na-na-hi/renget/archive/rbo87.md

 We both froze in a stupefied state.
 "What."

-"It might not look like it but I know my stuff, i've been making all of the Guild Members costumes for the contest."
+"It might not look like it but I know my stuff, i've been making all of the Guild Members costumes for the party."

 "Then, can you help us out?"
 I said showing her the drawing I made.